 The best time to visit the Polish Capital is in Spring, like many countries in Europe.
-This is valid especially if you don’t tolerate cold weather.
+This is valid, especially if you don’t tolerate cold weather.
 Winter in Poland is very harsh.
-However, consider also visiting Warsaw in fall, from September to mid-October the weather is good and not very cold.
+However, consider also visiting Warsaw in the fall, from September to mid-October, the weather is good and not very cold.
 Summer in Warsaw can be wet, so it’s not as you might expect.
 If you have a limited day of Holidays a year, the best time to visit Warsaw might be Autumn or Winter, because of the atmosphere.

 What to do in Warsaw in December

 Going through our blog post you can understand how many things there are to do in Warsaw in December.
 The festive atmosphere of the city will bring you joy and a good mood.
 Below is a list of some activities to do in December in Warsaw: